Can acupuncture or traditional Chinese medicine treat my health issues?

 Prevention and living in balance with nature and the seasons are very important in traditional Chinese medicine.
 For example, drinking ice water would only be recommended in very hot weather in the summer and never in the winter, as the body would then be using too much energy to keep itself warm.
 Therefore, warm or hot drinks are recommended during the winter.
 Certain foods are also recommended for certain seasons (e.g. a warming drink like coffee is better to have in cold, damp weather; warm and easily-digested foods like soups and stews at the changes in seasons; cooling watermelon only in the summer).

-Dr. Nicole Shortt, ND, and Dr. Krista Ingram, ND, are both trained in traditional Chinese medicine, and licensed to perform acupuncture and prescribe traditional Chinese herbal formulas.
+Dr. Nicole Shortt, ND, is trained in traditional Chinese medicine, and licensed to perform acupuncture and prescribe traditional Chinese herbal formulas.
 We offer traditional Chinese medicine and acupuncture Vernon health-seekers turn to for safe and effective results.

 Can acupuncture or traditional Chinese medicine help you?